How to successfully achieve painted stripes on a wall

 1Decide on a plan

 Before you buy your paint, first decide on the look you want to create.
 A few questions to ask yourself are:

-Subtle or bold?
-Are you leaning towards 2 hues of the same shade or creating contrast with a bigger difference in color?
+Are you leaning towards 2 hues of the same shade or creating contrast with a bigger difference in colour?

 Once you have your scheme worked out, it’s time to bring it to life!

 It’s important that the surface is prepped properly, this includes repairing any damages and ensuring the wall is fully clean and dry.
 Find more details on prepping your surface in our ‘How To Paint a Room’ blog.

 Once your wall is ready, mark off adjacent walls, any skirting boards or flooring and the ceiling with your decorating tape.

 For an even and durable finish, do a second coat of your base colour once the first layer is dry.
 If you’re painting over a dark colour, this will definitely be necessary.

 Allow 24 – 48 hours before moving onto the next step to ensure the paint is fully dry and won’t be disturbed once you apply your stripes.